Jay Faires

-Jay Faires is an American businessman who is the CEO and founder of The Wellness Agency, which provides support services to companies in the wellness industry, including: incubator services, connection to venture capital sources, DTC strategy with performance marketing, access to international markets, especially China.
+Jay Faires is an American music industry executive.

 BNY Music & Mammoth Records

 Faires previously founded Mammoth Records, an independent record label, publishing and lifestyle marketing company in the Carrboro area of Chapel Hill, North Carolina.
 The label was the first independent label to produce two platinum records.
 Mammoth's roster included: Blake Babies, Chainsaw Kittens, Machines of Loving Grace, Juliana Hatfield, Joe Henry, Seven Mary Three, Squirrel Nut Zippers, Victoria Williams, The Sidewinders, Jason & the Scorchers, Frente!, The Bats, The Backsliders, Dash Rip Rock, Dillon Fence, Fun-Da-Mental, Fu Manchu, The Melvins and The Hope Blister among others.
 After placing three acts in the top 3 of MTV's charts, he sold the label to The Walt Disney Company.
 Faires then went on to build BNY Music, his music publishing company, acquiring blues catalog Black Top and many copyrights of David Bowie prior to its sale to Lionsgate.

 Faires has executive produced A Night on the Town with 'Mad Men and concert films EDC: Experience, and the Coldplay concert film licensed to Epix.